monarch-initiative/SvAnna/docs/setup.rst

     $ java -jar svann.jar download

-svann will not download the files if they are already present unless the ``--overwrite`` argument is passed.
+svann will not download the files if they are already present unless the ``-f`` or ``--force-overwrite`` argument is passed.
 For instance, the following command would download the four files to a directory called datafiles and would overwrite any previously downloaded files. ::

-    $ java -jar svann.jar download -d datafiles --overwrite
+    $ java -jar svann.jar download -d datafiles --force-overwrite

 If desired, you can download these files on your own but you need to place them all in the